Submit your Annual Tax on Enveloped Dwellings return

 Submit a return where no charge is due

-This is known as a Relief Declaration Return.
-You can submit one using the ATED online service.
+This is known as a Relief Declaration Return, which you can submit using the ATED online service.

-You don’t need to enter any property details, or valuation, for a Relief Declaration Return.
-You can find more information in the Annual Tax on Enveloped Dwellings: Returns Notice.
+You do not need to enter any property details, or valuation, for a Relief Declaration Return.
+You can find more information in the Annual Tax on Enveloped Dwellings Returns Notice.

 You can make one type of relief claim or return to cover multiple properties if they’re all eligible for the same relief.
 The service will save your Relief Declaration Return as a draft for 28 days.

 Access the service